BOX RALLIES (SHITBOX RALLY & MYSTERY BOX RALLY) FUND OUTSTANDING CANCER RESEARCH PROJECTS NATIONALLY.

 Shitbox Rally was founded by James Freeman after he lost both of his parents to cancer 12 months apart.

-James and his brother nursed their parents through the last stages of their lives.
+James and his family nursed their parents through the last stages of their lives.
 When his Dad passed away, he was devastated.
 It was a dark time, and James needed something to excite him and help him to make a difference.